aziascreations/Checksum-Utility/readme.md

 ## Description

-This programs allows you to "quickly" get a file hash.
+This programs allows you to easily get a file checksum and compare it.

 ## Screenshot